Bern67/ESR505/BBLReport.md

-_ _ _
+\pagebreak

-Abundance, Age, Size, and Lake-shore Spawning of Rainbow Trout at Black Bear Lake, Southeast Alaska
+Abundance, Age, and Size of Rainbow Trout at Black Bear Lake, Southeast Alaska
 ========================================================

 ## *Summer 2002 Monitoring at the Black Bear Lake Hydroelectric Project, Near Klawock, Prince of Wales Island, Alaska*